HDeBoever/historical_streetview/README.md

 0.0

 Overall project goal: To provide access to images in archives with their date of capture, and their geographic location.
 A later adaptation of the project would include incorporating this data in a mapping layer in the interest of tracking how locations change throughout history.
+Also a testbed for me to play with Google Geographic APIs

 Le but principal de ce projet de recherche serait de créer une base de donnés d'images historiques pour finalement associer les dates et la geolocalisation avec chaque image.
 Cela dans le but de fournir des